swizzin/docs.swizzin.ltd/docs/guides/advanced-setup.md

 Below are the many ways you can use the installer to get exactly toi where you need to be, fast.

 ::: tip Note
-Please note that not all the code has been modified yet to be compatible with the unattended setup.
-If you find some application that is breaking the unattended setup or has no configuration flags, please raise a [GitHub issue](https://github.com/liaralabs/swizzin/issues/new/choose).
+Not all the code has been modified yet to be compatible with the unattended setup.

+If you find some application that is breaking the unattended setup or has no Install options, please raise a [GitHub issue](https://github.com/liaralabs/swizzin/issues/new/choose).
 :::

 ## Options